 Climate and Weather

 It’s hot here, especially in the dry season.
 From November to April, daily high temperatures are usually in the 30’s Celsius (85 to 100 Fahrenheit), but low humidity and regular breezes help the air feel more fresh and pleasant.
 April and early May can be the hottest and most humid part of the dry season, with temperatures in the upper 30's.

 During the rainy “green season", generally May to October, highs range from the upper 20’s to low 30’s Celsius (75 to 90 Fahrenheit).
 Weather can be hard to predict, with several days in a row of rain or just as many with no rain at all.
 Often, days begin sunny, and afternoons bring showers or thunderstorms.
 The rain can be heavy, even torrential, but very heavy rain is usually brief.

 The word guanacaste is derived from quahnacaztlan, the indigenous name for the gigantic national tree of Costa Rica.
 Until 1854, the community that is now the city of Liberia was named Guanacaste, after a majestic tree that stood where Liberia's Central Park is today.
 Visions Art Center's owner-operator Francisco Castro Lostalo is pictured below in two recent photos taken in that same park to show an excellent example of the Guanacaste tree's impressive size and canopy.

 The first indigenous people to settle in the region arrived about 10,000 years ago.

 By the year 1500, as Spain began to colonize Central America, most people in the Guanacaste region were Chorotegas, whose ancestors had migrated south from Mexico more than 600 years earlier.
-Chorotega ceramics made here were traded and prized for their quality throughout areas that became the countries of Nicaragua, Honduras and Guatemala, and even reached Mexico.
+Chorotega ceramics made here were traded and prized for their quality throughout areas that later became the countries of Nicaragua, Honduras and Guatemala, and even reached Mexico.